 The picture below shows g-alto, alto, bass, tenor, alto, soprano.

 Learn to Play Recorders: We encourage anyone with a background in music to learn the recorder.
-We currently have a beginners group, and some instruments you can try out - join and learn to play a recorder - soprano, alto, tenor, bass - in a fun and comfortable environment.
-See our Resources page for sites to learn more.
+Many of us played an instrument in band or orchestra in school.
+We have a beginners group, and some instruments you can try out.
+Join us and learn to play a recorder - soprano, alto, tenor, bass - in a fun and comfortable environment.

 Experienced Players: Current recorder players, viola da gamba players, and/or players of other early music instruments are welcome to join us.
 There are opportunities to play in additional small groups.

 Monthly Chapter meetings are for players of all levels.
 Schedule is on our Activities Page.